-The Company maintains the Chuy's Holdings, Inc. Amended and Restated 2006 Stock Option Plan (the "2006 Plan").
-On April 6, 2012, the Company amended the 2006 Plan to increase the shares available for the issuance of options under the Plan from 1,004,957 to 1,070,209 shares of the Company's common stock.
+The Company has outstanding awards under the 2006 Plan.
+On April 6, 2012, the Company amended the 2006 Plan to increase the shares available for the issuance of options under the 2006 Plan from 1,004,957 to 1,070,209 shares of the Company's common stock.
 Options granted have a maximum term of 10 years.
-Subject to an optionee's continued employment, options granted on December 6, 2006 vested 60% on the third anniversary of the date of grant and 20% on each of the fourth and fifth anniversaries of the date of the grant.
-Options granted after December 6, 2006 vest 20% on each of the first five anniversaries of the date of grant as long as the optionee remains in the continuous employment of the Company through such dates.
-In addition, under the 2006 Plan, all employee options would immediately vest upon a change in control.
+Subject to an optionee's continued employment, options granted vest 20% on each of the first five anniversaries of the date of grant.
+In addition, under the 2006 Plan, all options would immediately vest upon a change in control.
 In connection with the IPO, the Company terminated the 2006 Plan, and no further awards will be granted under the 2006 Plan.
-The termination of the 2006 Plan did not affect awards outstanding under the 2006 Plan at the time of its termination and the terms of the 2006 Plan continue to govern outstanding awards granted under the 2006 Plan.
+The termination of the 2006 Plan did not affect awards outstanding under the 2006 Plan at the time of its termination and the terms of the 2006 Plan continue to govern those outstanding awards.